 - Besame Cosmetics – Vintage makeup colors in beautiful cases.
 Read their guide to 1920s makeup.

 - Vintage Makeup Guide – 1920s – The best way to learn to apply 1920s makeup is from a direct source (such as what I did for this article).
 This downloadable eBook is a copy of a very popular 1920s vintage makeup and beauty routine book.
-It does into more detail on contouring your face, choosing colors, and basic skin care.
+It goes into more detail on contouring your face, choosing colors, and basic skin care.
 Highly recommended.